Unless otherwise noted, all verses below are taken from the King James Version of the bible.

 Logical Implications of the Living Logos Doctrine

 In the discipline of logic, it is usually considered a fallacy (i.e. a mistake resulting from incorrect reasoning) to ascribe to something that is abstract (e.g. words) the properties befitting a thing that is concrete.
 For example, if I were to say that Science teaches us that the universe is billions of years old, I would be committing the logical fallacy of reification.
-Individual scientists (especially those those who are unaware that the Bible contradicts this claim) can teach that the universe is billions of years old but Science being only an abstraction can do no such thing.
-It is therefore a mistake in reasoning to regard or speak of Science as a person who is capable of teaching.
+Individual scientists (especially those who are unaware that the Bible contradicts this claim) can teach that the universe is billions of years old but science being only an abstraction can do no such thing.
+It is, therefore, a mistake in reasoning to regard or speak of science as a person who is capable of teaching.
 Likewise to say that the words of Scripture “teach” us to love one another could potentially involve the fallacy of reification.
-However, in this case, since it turns that Scripture is actually a Person, then no logical mistake is made when Christians assert that the bible teaches a particular doctrine.
+However, in this case, since it turns that Scripture is actually a Person, then no logical mistake is made when Christians assert that the Bible teaches a particular doctrine.